MrZablah/SyncPosterProcess/README.md

     - /path/to/posters/override2/ <--- Highest priority
   # Where your posters are going to go.
 In my usecase I use Plex-Meta-Manager.
 This is the /config/assets dir for PMM for me.
   destination_dir: /path/to/poster/destination
-  # The thresholds are used to consider what is a "Match", As with any automation there is never a 100% guarantee of accuracy.
-There will be times the script will mess up.
+  # The thresholds are used to consider what is a "Match"
+  # As with any automation there is never a 100% guarantee of accuracy.
+  # There will be times the script will mess up.
   # If however you see it messing up more often on things you can restrict the threshold.
   # 0 = Anything goes, 100 = Must be exact match
   # The default numbers here are based upon what I've seen to be the most effective, I've had one-offs where I had to manually fix things.
-  # Eg. Hanna vs Anna, One letter difference and in the case I had the years were the same too.
-  movies_threshold: 96
-  series_threshold: 96
   collection_threshold: 99
-  # Decide which radarr instance you will be using for renamer, this is useful if you have for example: A Sonarr/Sonarr-Anime and/or Radarr/Radarr-Anime
+  # Decide which radarr instance you will be using for renamer, this is useful if you have,
+  # for example, A Sonarr/Sonarr-Anime and/or Radarr/Radarr-Anime
-  # If you however duplicate entries between a Radarr/Radarr4K for example. this won't help and will only double the work for the script for no gain.
+  # If you however duplicate entries between a Radarr/Radarr4K for example.
+  # This won't help and will only double the work for the script for no gain.
   radarr:
     - name: radarr_1
   sonarr: